Unidata/awips2/docs/install/start-edex.md

-## EDEX Service Manager
+To start all EDEX services

+    edex start

+To stop all EDEX services

+    edex stop

-There are five EDEX service installed into `/etc/init.d/`, four of which run on boot:
+These command will start and stop five EDEX service files installed into `/etc/init.d/`, four of which are run on boot:

     service postgres start
     service httpd-pypies start